 Language was never meant to be rigid, or we would still be speaking in Shakespearian dialect, or worse, grunting like cavemen.
-Any now with the ease of travel and global media, it’s fair to say we are trading words with our international words left, right and centre.
+Any now with the ease of travel and global media, it’s fair to say we are trading words with our international friends left, right and centre.

 Most of it we aren’t even aware of, yet alone deeply offended, but that hasn’t stopped one Japanese man attempting to sue NHK, Japans national broadcaster for 1.4 million yen for emotional distress caused by excessive use of borrowed English words during one of their broadcasts.